nus-cs2103-AY2223S1/tp/docs/team/cowlinn.md

   * Helped to organize group meetings, with agenda (together with Marcus)

 * **Enhancements to existing features**:
-  * `Add/Delete/Edit` a person
+  * `Add/Delete/Edit` a Client
+  * `Add/Delete` an Event
-  * Saving both `Person` and `Event` into the addressBook
+  * Saving both `Person` and `Event` into LTNS
+  * Updates to Parser Conditions

 * **Documentation**:
   * User Guide:
     * Ported over original UG from Google Docs to Markdown, including cosmetic tweaks
     * Updated segments on adding a person into an AddressBook
-    * Updated documentation clarifying
     * Edited command summary
   * Developer Guide:
     * Added Activity diagrams for an execution of adding an event
     * Added Extensions for existing class diagram of a person.
+    * Added Use Cases for Person/Event
+    * Updated Feature Summary for `Add/Delete` for Client / Event

 * **Community**:
-  * PRs reviewed (with non-trivial review comments): 5
+  * PRs reviewed (with non-trivial review comments): 8
   * Reported bugs and suggestions for other teams in the class: Mainly for UserGuide
   * Gave more than average comments for all peer-review related activites: E.g: PE-D, iP feedback etc.